The easiest way to test for a theme/plugin conflict is with our Debug Add-On. Learn more and download the plugin here.

 The following sections provide instructions for determining if an issue you are experiencing with Gravity Forms is caused by a theme or plugin conflict.
-If you determine that your issue is not a theme or plugin conflict by following these instructions, please report your issue on the Support Forums.
-If you were directed to this topic after having posted your issue in the Support Forums, confirm in your posted topic that you have followed these steps and were still able to recreate this issue.
+If you determine that your issue is not a theme or plugin conflict by following these instructions, please open a support ticket.
+If you were directed to this topic after having opened a ticket please reply to the ticket confirming that you have followed these steps and were still able to recreate this issue.

 Testing for Theme Conflicts